-Before beginning the installation process, make sure you have all the necessary parts: the PC Compatibility Card, two CD audio cables, and the loopback cable.
-You will also need a screwdriver to open the computer's case.
+Before beginning the installation process, make sure you have all the necessary parts: the PC Compatibility Card, two CD-ROM cables, and the loopback cable.
+You will not need the internal audio/video assembly.
+You will need a screwdriver to open the computer's case.